joshuahills/PackagesBugDemo/README.md

 3. Press F5 to debug - everything should build and run without issue
 4. Stop debugging
 5. Rebuild the solution/project from the Solution Explorer
 6. Observe red squiggles for NLog's LogManager in `app.xaml.cs` and errors in the Error List.
+The `Packages` node under `Dependencies` in the Solution Explorer should have disappeared.

 ## Things I've tried